kurapica/PLoop/README.md

 			end

 			property "Name" {
-				Storage = "_Name",     -- The real field that used to store the value, explain later Type = System.String,  -- the property's type used to validate the value, -- System.Sting means the value should be a string, also explain later.
+				Field = "_Name",     -- The real field that used to store the value, explain later Type = System.String,  -- the property's type used to validate the value, -- System.Sting means the value should be a string, also explain later.
 			}